 In just a few seconds, he had constructed three little men out of the straw, using Breath reclaimed from his cloak to give them life.
 He gave each one the command “Find Tunnels.”

 Vivenna watched with fascination.
 That’s far more abstract a Command than he led me to believe was possible, she thought as the little men scuttled around on the ground.
 Vasher himself returned to his searching.
-But. . .it seems that experience, and ability to use mental images, is the most important aspect of Awakening.
+But. . .it seems that experience--and ability to use mental images--is the most important aspect of Awakening.

 He’s been doing this a long time.
 And, the way he spoke before--like a scholar--indicates he’s studied Awakening very seriously.